 Considered by many baseball writers to be the finest First Baseman that ever lived, Lou Gehrig is also one of the most inspirational figures in sports history.

-Known for his all around play and durability, Lou Gehrig played in 2,130 consecutive games, earning him the nickname of the “Iron Horse”.
+Known for his all-around play and durability, Lou Gehrig played in 2,130 consecutive games, earning him the nickname of the “Iron Horse”.
 These were not just games that he played in, but games where he excelled.
-Gehrig hit for average, though why he only won one Batting Title, he had a career Batting Average of .340, and an even keener eye, winning five On Base Percentage Titles and is currently 5th all-time in that statistic.
-Power wise, he finished seven shy of 500 Home Runs, a number he would have hit had he not been forced to retire early (we will get to that).
-Ring wise, Gehrig collected six, with a playoff Slash Line of .361/.483/.731 with 10 Home Runs.
+Gehrig hit for average, though while he only won one Batting Title, he had a career Batting Average of .340, and an even keener eye, winning five On Base Percentage Titles and is currently 5th all-time in that statistic.
+Power-wise, he finished seven short of 500 Home Runs, a number he would have hit had he not been forced to retire early (we will get to that).
+Ring-wise, Gehrig collected six, with a playoff Slash Line of .361/.483/.731 with 10 Home Runs.

-Anyone who watched him play was certainly the luckiest ones on Earth at the time.
+Anyone who watched Gehrig play was among the luckiest ones on Earth.